jorycz/ryradio/README.md

 !!!
 It's supposed to be installed in local home network ONLY !
 !!!
 Never publish web interface to internet !
 !!!
 This will delete all content of /var/www/html/ !!!
+I made it in few hours including testing so it should be working fine but scripts are far from perfect.
+Do NOT run it on other than completelly wiped/clean Raspberry PI.

 ## Getting Started